top of page

 BIOGRAPHY

 I started playing the clarsach (Scottish harp) over 30 years ago.
-I had heard a family friend, Vicki Ferguson, playing and I thought she was amazing!
-She became my teacher and later I was lucky enough to also be taught by Charlotte Peterson and Heather Yule.
+I had heard a family friend, Vicki Ferguson, playing and I was totally captivated!
+She became my teacher and later I was lucky enough to also be taught by Charlotte Peterson and Heather Yule

-Much of the music I played at first was Scottish which I love but I was really grateful to try some new styles of music as I grew up.
-Attending the Edinburgh International Harp Festival, I was really inspired by so many great harpists from all over the world.
+Much of the music I played at first was Scottish traditional which I love, but I was really excited to try some new styles of music as I grew up.
+Attending the Edinburgh International Harp Festival, I was inspired by so many great harpists from all over the world.

 I played with Gizzenbriggs, the traditional music group at Tain Royal Academy who played throughout much of the Highlands and even toured in Montana, USA.
 It was at school when I first taught the harp.
-After finishing school, I studied BA (Hons) New Music and Media at university in England which really broadened my horizons in music.
+After finishing school, I studied BA (Hons) New Music and Media at university in England which really broadened my horizons in music and the arts.

-After lugging my wee harp around the world, whilst working and travelling in Canada, New Zealand, Central America and Mexico, I love being back home in the Highlands.
+After lugging my tiny harp around the world, whilst working and travelling in Canada, New Zealand, Central America and Mexico, I returned to Scotland and became a Primary Teacher.

-My young family and I have now settled in Kingussie, in the beautiful Cairngorm National Park, where I am enjoying teaching for Feis Spe, watching my private pupils achieve their goals and performing for various events.
+My young family and I have now settled in Kingussie, in the beautiful Cairngorm National Park, where I am enjoying performing for various events, leading workshops for all abilities, teaching for Feis and watching my private pupils achieve their goals.

 The New Hampshire Highland Games, USA.